-The program is designed for post-baccalaureate students from the fields of psychology, engineering, computer science, mathematics and neuroscience who wish to develop expertise in bioimaging, and for residents, fellows and attendings in the ‘image’ intense medical specialties (radiology, neurology, cardiology) wishing to enhance their skills in the theoretical and practical applications of imaging.
+The program is designed for post-baccalaureate students from the fields of psychology, engineering, computer science, mathematics and neuroscience who wish to develop expertise in bioimaging, and for residents, fellows, as well as attendings in the “image intense” medical specialties (radiology, neurology, cardiology) who want to enhance their skills in the theoretical and practical applications of imaging.

 Clinical and Research Paths

-There are two paths, research or clinical, for completing this degree.
+There are two paths for completing this degree: a research path and a clinical path.
 The research path involves completion of a thesis in one of the modalities of imaging (MRI, PET, CT, etc.).
-The clinical path involves completing clinical internships in MRI clinical competency and completing a research practicum in applied bioimaging processes.
+The clinical path involves completing clinical internships in MRI clinical competency as well as the completion of a research practicum in applied bioimaging processes.